Xentrk/x3mRouting/README.md

   * VPN Client Bypass Routing
   * VPN Server to VPN Client Routing
   * VPN Server to IPSET List Routing
-  * Delete an IPSET list, All Routing Rules and cru Jobs
+  * Delete an IPSET List, all Routing Rules and cru Jobs
   * Delete a VPN Server to VPN Client Routing Rule
   * Delete a VPN Server to IPSET list Routing Rule